 Submerged branches and logs are ideal spots to look for holding sea run trout.
 They position themselves there keeping out of the flow of the current.

 When fishing further upriver out of the tidal influence I do not specifically target sea run.
 That is because their holds are going to be the same as the resident trout.
 One cast I can catch a sea trout, and the next a resident.

 In my experience the spinning methods which work well on the resident fish will also catch any sea run which have moved further up the river.

 The further up the river the sea run trout travels the more their diet changes to the food available in the river.

-Best lures and spinners for Sea Run trout.
+Best lures and spinners for Sea Run trout in the river.

-Best Spinning Reel for sea run brown trout
+Best Spinning rods and reel for sea run brown trout

-I use a slightly larger spinning reel when targeting sea run compared with river and stream trout.
-Searun trout are often larger and more powerful.
-While 4-5lb line might be fine for catching pannies, a 12lb monster can really pressure such a system.
-My go to reel for chasing sea run trout is the Shimano Stradic FL 4000.
-The combination of refined toughness and excellent corrosion resistant makes it a perfect reel for fishing in brackish water.
+My go to reel for chasing sea run trout is the Shimano Stradic FL 4000, but sometimes I use an old Abu Garcia Soron 40, the same gear I use when targeting steelheads.
+I love the Stradic due its combination of refined toughness and excellent corrosion resistance.
 If on a budget, the Penn Battle III offers excellent value for under $100.
 We have reviewed both reels in our Spinning reel buyers guide.

 Disclaimer: Some of our pages contain affiliate links.
 At no cost to you, Troutresource may receive commission from purchases made through such links.
 Here at Troutresource we try are hardest to give unbias advice and gear recommendations independent on whether we earn a commission or not.